Ali Ri'ayat Syah I: War with the Portuguese

 Sultan Ali continued his father's policy of unbending hostility towards the Christian Portuguese, who were ensconced in Melaka since 1511.
 The period around 1560–1580 was the highest point for the military enterprise of Islam in the East Indies.
-Through its considerable naval power Aceh dominated the Melaka Straits with the support from the Malay sultanate Johor and the Javanese emporium Japara.
-However, the military capabilities of the Acehnese were not sufficient to expel the Portuguese entirely.
+Through its considerable naval power Aceh contested the Melaka Straits with the support from the Malay sultanate Johor and the Javanese emporium Japara.
+However, the military capabilities of the Acehnese were not sufficient to expel the Portuguese.
 A first attempt on Melaka was made in 1573, but in spite of the formidable armada and Turkish assistance the attempt failed.
 A new expedition got under way in February 1575, supported by Johor and Bintan.
-The attack was moderately successful to the extent that many Portuguese ships were destroyed.
+The attack was moderately successful to the extent that a few Portuguese ships were destroyed.
 However, after a 17 days long siege the armada suddenly withdrew from the walls of Melaka.
 A last attempt in 1577 was likewise a failure; this time the Achnese suffered great losses and the enterprise was called off.
 In spite of their considerable resources, the Acehnese suffered from inferior artillery, less robust ships, and inferior military tactics compared to their European enemy.
-More success was scored on the Malay Peninsula where the tin-producing kingdom Perak was attacked and defeated in 1575.
+More success was scored on the Malay Peninsula where the tin-producing kingdom Perak was attacked and defeated in 1573.
 Since Perak was an ally of Johor, the event signaled worsened relations with that state.

 Sultan Ali Ri'ayat Syah died on 8 June 1579.
 He left a new-born son called Sultan Muda who was formally enthroned.
 With this, a decade-long period of dynastic instability and weakness began in Aceh.